Workers Compensation in Cheyenne, WY

 For example, say your supervisor asked you to drop something off on your lunch break.
 While running this errand you then get in a car accident on your way to the destination.
 Any resulting injury is eligible for workers’ compensation.
 However, if you are on your lunch break, performing no such task when you get in an accident, it does not qualify for a claim.

-The steps you take immediately following a workplace incident in Cheyenne, Wyoming are critical for purposes of filing a claim for compensation.
+The steps you take immediately following a workplace incident in Wyoming are critical for filing a claim.
 Follow the following steps to preserve your rights and learn how workers comp works.

 Get Medical Attention

 After you get injured or feel ill, the first step is to see a doctor.
-Don’t delay seeking help from a Cheyenne, Wyoming healthcare professional.
-This could not only jeopardize your health, but you run the risk of missing time-sensitive deadlines in the workers’ compensation process.
-Having a proper medical report detailing the extent of the damage and how it occurs is the first step in the process.
-Your employer cannot file a claim with their insurance carrier without this information.
+Don’t delay in seeking help from a healthcare professional.
+Delaying treatment could not only harm your health but also risk missing important deadlines.

 File a First Report of Injury